msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.9.0 =
+* New feature: There's now a "Debugging" tab in the Relevanssi settings, letting you see how the Relevanssi index sees posts.
+This is familiar to Premium users, but is now available in the free version as well.
+* New feature: The SEO Framework plugin is now supported and posts set excluded from the search in SEO Framework settings will be excluded from the index.
+* New feature: There's a new option, "Expand highlights".
+Enabling it makes Relevanssi expand partial-word highlights to cover the full word.
+This is useful when doing partial matching and when using a stemmer.
+* New feature: New filter hook `relevanssi_excerpt_part` allows you to modify the excerpt parts before they are combined together.
+This doesn't do much in the free version.
+* New feature: Improved compatibility with Oxygen Builder.
+Relevanssi automatically indexes the Oxygen Builder content and cleans it up.
+New filter hooks `relevanssi_oxygen_section_filters` and `relevanssi_oxygen_section_content` allow easier filtering of Oxygen content to eg. remove unwanted sections.
+* Changed behaviour: The "Uncheck this for non-ASCII highlights" option has been removed.
+Highlights are now done in a slightly different way that should work in all cases, including for example Cyrillic text, thus this option is no longer necessary.
+* Minor fix: Fixes phrase searching using non-US alphabet.
+* Minor fix: Relevanssi would break admin searching for hierarchical post types.
+This is now fixed, Relevanssi won't do that anymore.
+* Minor fix: Relevanssi indexing now survives better shortcodes that change the global `$post`.
+* Minor fix: Warnings about missing `relevanssi_update_counts` function are now removed.
+* Minor fix: Paid Membership Pro support now takes notice of the "filter queries" setting.
+* Minor fix: OR logic didn't work correctly when two phrases both had the same word (for example "freedom of speech" and "free speech").
+The search would always be an AND search in those cases.
+That has been fixed.
+* Minor fix: Relevanssi no longer blocks the Pretty Links admin page search.
+* Minor fix: The "Respect 'exclude_from_search'" setting did not work if no post type parameter was included in the search parameters.
+* Minor fix: The category inclusion and exclusion setting checkboxes on the Searching tab didn't work.
+The setting was saved, but the checkboxes wouldn't appear.

 = 4.8.3 =
 * New feature: Both `relevanssi_fuzzy_query` and `relevanssi_term_where` now get the current search term as a parameter.
 * Minor fix: Relevanssi database tables don't have PRIMARY keys, only UNIQUE keys.
 In case this is a problem (for example on Digital Ocean servers), deactivate and activate Relevanssi to fix the problem.